AdobeDocs/campaign-web.en/help/v8/email/generative-uc.md

 ---
-title: AI Assistant for Content Accelerator use cases
+title: AI Assistant use cases
-description: Learn through use cases how to use AI Assistant for Content Accelerator
+description: Learn through use cases how to use AI Assistant
 exl-id: ead51ef0-f7ba-4bc4-8d4a-f6a6d1df6a0f
 ---
-# AI Assistant for Content Accelerator use cases {#generative-uc}
+# AI Assistant use cases {#generative-uc}

 >[!NOTE]
 >